happytm/BatteryNode/README.md

 My testing shows data communication is achieved within 80 milliseconds total uptime for remote device out of which only 45 milliseconds of time used for more power hungry WiFi receive & transmit on average thereby saving significant battery power.
 I think this is better than ESPNow protocol.

-### Installation
+### Installation & testing

-- To test the code at minimum 1 remote ESP32 and 1 ESP32 Gateway device are required.
+- To test the code at least 1 remote ESP32 and 1 ESP32 Gateway device are required.
 - One device (always on and mains powered) use gateway sketch and another device (sleeping most of the time and battery powered) use remote code.
 - There are .bin files for gateway and remote sketches in their respective folders if do not want to compile the code.
 - Please format flash as SPIFFS file system and upload data folder within Simple Gateway folder.